photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Dream Sequences/Dream Sequences - Session 2022-10-08.md

 ### Kelda
 ___

-Kelda slowly drifts into awareness, gently rustling leaves, bubbling streams, the soft incessant call of frogs, crickets, cicadas, and
+Kelda slowly drifts into awareness, gently rustling leaves, bubbling streams, the soft incessant call of frogs, crickets, cicadas, the sounds of the sleeping jungle gently drifting on the wind.
+She becomes aware of the shape of the jungle, it's extents over the land, the way the trees pebble across the landscape.
+She can feel the jungle's infinitely complex root system buzzing with activity, 100 billion trees communing, contemplating, conversing, dreaming.

+Suddenly, she is aware of a presence, an awareness in the buzz of thought, slowly forming from uncountable numbers of mycelial and biological reactions.
+It's a presence Kelda knows well.

+In her dreams, the forest slowly coalesces into

 *This will include a commune with the forest spirit, the embodiment of the lustrine swamps.
 Ideally, this may help introduce the players to the idea of entities as embodiments of physical places.*